-- New buildings should reflect the basic mass and scale of surrounding historic buildings while incorporating compatible design features. - Use of historic building materials is encouraged.

-- Incorporate a bulkhead, display window and transom in a new storefront design as illustrated in "Key Features of Historic Commercial Façade" on page 24. - Design storefront components and upper story windows to be similar in height, depth, profile and proportion to traditional historic buildings.
+- 5.1 Design a new building to reference the time in which it was built, while respecting key features of the surrounding historic environment. - New buildings should reflect the basic mass and scale of surrounding historic buildings while incorporating compatible design features. - Use of historic building materials is encouraged. - 5.2 Consider incorporating contemporary interpretations of traditional designs and details into a new building. - Incorporate a bulkhead, display window and transom in a new storefront design as illustrated in "Key Features of Historic Commercial Façade" on page 24. - Design storefront components and upper story windows to be similar in height, depth, profile and proportion to traditional historic buildings.